MicrosoftDocs/mesh-docs/mesh/Create/build-your-basic-environment/create-a-new-project-or-update.md

 - If you get a dialogue asking you to configure project settings, confirm to ensure these items show up in the Menu bar.

+## Remove Global Volume

+Delete the **Global Volume** object that unity creates in the new scene.
+> [!NOTE]
+> Some unity components are not supported by Mesh, and scenes contain them will fail to upload.
+The `Volume` component on this object falls into this category.

 ## Add a TravelPoint

 Every scene must have at least one TravelPoint, which is used to configure avatar spawning behavior.
 If you're new to TravelPoints, we recommend that you [read our TravelPoint and TravelGroup documentation](../enhance-your-environment/object-avatar-interactions.md#travelpoint-and-travelpointgroup) and follow the instructions there.
 When you're finished, continue on with the article named [Building for single and multiple platforms](build-for-single-and-multiple-platforms.md).